Suleiman Hussein Adamu

-Suleiman Hussein Adamu is a Nigerian Engineer and the Minister, Nigerian Federal Ministry of Water Resources.
-He commissioned the Ogbia Regional Water Project in Otuoke, Bayelsa State.
-He was appointed the Minister of Water Resources by the President of the Federal Republic of Nigeria, President Muhammadu Buhari.
+Engr.
+Suleiman Hussaini Adamu, FNSE, CON is a Nigerian Engineer and former Minister, Federal Ministry of Water Resources under the administration of former President Muhammadu Buhari.

 Early life and education

 Suleiman was born in Kaduna in 1963 and graduated from the Ahmadu Bello University, Kaduna before proceeding to the University of Reading in the United Kingdom.

 Award and recognition

 In 2020, Suleiman Hussein Adamu was awarded the 2020 global Award for Outstanding Contribution to WaterAid by His Royal Highness, Prince Charles, the Prince of Wales.